ChristopherRush/weather/README.md

 </script>
 ```

-JustGuage plugin is licensed under the MIT license
+JustGage plugin is licensed under the MIT license